diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Volunteer Computing
 SETI, the Search for Extra-Terrestrial Intelligence, runs a project called SETI@home in which volunteers donate CPU time from their otherwise idle computers to analyze radio telescope data for signs of intelligent life outside Earth.

-The SETI@home problem is very CPU-intensive, which makes it suitable for running on hundreds of thousands of computers across the world7 because the time to transfer the work unit is dwarfed by the time to run the computation on it.
+The SETI@home problem is very CPU-intensive, which makes it suitable for running on hundreds of thousands of computers across the world because the time to transfer the work unit is dwarfed by the time to run the computation on it.

 MapReduce is designed to run jobs that last minutes or hours on trusted, dedicated hardware running in a single data center with very high aggregate bandwidth interconnects.